ioBroker/ioBroker.history/README.md

 ### 2.0.1 (2022-05-11)
 * (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Did bigger adjustments to the recording logic and added a lot of new Features.
 Please refer to Changelog and Forum post for details.
+* (Apollon77) Make sure disabling "Log changes only" also really do not log the changes anymore

 ### 2.0.0 (2022-05-11)
 * (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!